neoimpulseGmbH/sap-build-code/3_Joule_and_Project_Accelerator.md

 ---

-## Preperation
+## Preparation

 Before we can generate we need to get rid of the pre created template project that the Build Code platform creates.

-Go to files select all with CTRL+A and press delete.
+Go to files select all files with CTRL+A and press delete.

 ![alt text](image-6.png)

 Now we have a clean empty workspace in which we can start our project generation.